 At closing, the reserve fund will be 20.0% of the initial note balance.
+The reserve fund will be funded with the benefit of the issuance of the Class C notes.
 Three years from closing, subject to the amortisation trigger described in the table above, the reserve fund will amortise to the lower of the following amounts: